-Andrew V. Oleinikov, Ph.D., is an Associate Professor of Biomedical Science at the Charles E. Schmidt College of Medicine, Florida Atlantic University.
+Andrew V. Oleinikov, Ph.D., is Professor of Biomedical Science at the Charles E. Schmidt College of Medicine, Florida Atlantic University.
 He got his M.S. in Engineering Physics in 1983 from St. Petersburg Polytechnic University and his Ph.D. in Biology in 1989 from Moscow State University in Russia.
 His doctoral and post-doctoral research (1991-1996 at UC Davis) was focused on studies of protein biosynthesis machinery, ribosome.
 He studied structure/function relationships of the key proteins involved in process of elongation of polypeptide chain.
 In his second post-doc term at UC Davis, Dr. Oleinikov studied mechanisms of autoimmunity during idiopathic membranous glomerulonephritis using rat model.
 As the main target for autoimmunity was a giant endocytic receptor megalin, Dr. Oleinikov extended his studies into normal function of this protein after becoming a Research Assistant Professor at UC Davis in 1997.
 He identified a first intracellular ligand of this protein, Disabled-2 (Dab2) adaptor protein.
 This was a seminal discovery, which moved Dr. Oleinikov to the hypotheses that megalin is involved in signal transduction through Dab2, and that Dab2 is the link to the endocytotic machinery for megalin.
 Both hypotheses have been confirmed later in a multitude of works.
 Dr. Oleinikov currently continues his studies of megalin, which is expressed in various tissues.

 In 2000, Dr. Oleinikov moved to Combimatrix Corp. as a Principal Scientist and Group leader, where he headed a lab working on high throughput approaches utilizing semiconductor microchips.
 He developed several novel technologies including long gene assembly, self-assembling protein arrays, and electrochemical detection of protein-ligand interactions on the surface of biochips.
 His work on high throughput approaches was supported by NIH grants.